MicrosoftDocs/win32/desktop-src/wincontacts/-wincontacts-schema-entry.md

 ---
 title: Windows Contact Schema Overview
-description: This topic defines how the contact schema is used to read and write contact properties using IContactProperties. ms.assetid: 'c2dfb974-3c79-4656-bd63-30bfb881bd92'
+description: This topic defines how the contact schema is used to read and write contact properties using IContactProperties. ms.assetid: c2dfb974-3c79-4656-bd63-30bfb881bd92
-keywords: ["Windows Contacts,schema", "Windows Contacts,property categories", "Windows Contacts,single-value property type", "Windows Contacts,hierarchical property type", "Windows Contacts,property extensibility", "Windows Contacts,using labels", "Windows Contacts,contacts API programming", "Windows Contacts,element definitions", "Windows Contacts,standard labels", "Windows Contacts,labels", "single-value property type", "hierarchical property type"]
+keywords:
+- Windows Contacts,schema
+- Windows Contacts,property categories
+- Windows Contacts,single-value property type
+- Windows Contacts,hierarchical property type
+- Windows Contacts,property extensibility
+- Windows Contacts,using labels
+- Windows Contacts,contacts API programming
+- Windows Contacts,element definitions
+- Windows Contacts,standard labels
+- Windows Contacts,labels
+- single-value property type
+- hierarchical property type
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Windows Contact Schema Overview

-This topic defines how the contact schema is used to read and write contact properties using [**IContactProperties**](-wincontacts-icontactproperties.md).
+This topic defines how the contact schema is used to read and write contact properties using [**IContactProperties**](/windows/previous-versions/icontact/nn-icontact-icontactproperties?branch=master).

 New applications should not use these interfaces.
 These interfaces exist for backward compatibility with legacy applications.
 These interfaces will be unavailable in the future.